Facts and Figures

 Metal poles; 85' high.

 This 2,500-seat premium seating area includes access to climate-controlled lounges with full-service bars, multiple HD TVs and upscale food options.

 Open Main Concourse (360 degrees) that allows fans to constantly connect with the game.
 State-of-the-art HD videoboard.
 Open outfield that allows a scenic view of Center City Skyline.
 Views of the field from street level.

 There are over 1,000 trees, thousands of shrubs, perennials, ornamental grasses and up to three seasonal changes of annuals located around the ballpark.

-Official Phillies merchandise is available at the New Era Phillies Team Store, located adjacent to the Third Base Gate.
+Official Phillies merchandise is available at the New Era Phillies Team Store located adjacent to the Third Base Gate.
 Fans may also personalize jerseys with their own name and number.
-The store is open Monday through Friday from 10:00 a.m. to 6:00 p.m. and Saturday from 11:00 a.m. to 4:00 p.m.
+The store is open Tuesday through Friday from 10:00 a.m. to 6:00 p.m. and Saturday from 11:00 a.m. to 4:00 p.m., as well as all home games.
 On 1:05 p.m. or 1:35 p.m. game days, the store can only be accessed with a game ticket.
 The store is closed on major holidays.
 For offseason hours please call 267-570-2333 or follow the New Era Phillies Team Store on social media.
 Souvenirs are also available in-game at the ’47 Alley Store in Ashburn Alley, Memorabilia Store from Hunt Auctions, the Phillies Authentics shop featuring game-used and autographed memorabilia, The Cap Shop, The Yard, and Home Stands throughout the ballpark.

 - November 13, 2000 - Former Mayor John F. Street announced new Phillies ballpark and Eagles stadium will be located in the Sports Complex.